 The City intends to proactively monitor the condition and performance of ICT assets.
-Having sufficient warning, and understanding the likelihood and consequence of an asset failing, will allow the City to take proactive action to avoid outages and meet agreed service levels.
+Having sufficient warning and understanding the likelihood and consequence of an asset failing, will allow the City to take proactive action to avoid outages and meet agreed service levels.

-A risk analysis of the current ICT asset and asset management practices have not been included in this document, and has been identified in the improvement plan as a high priority to address in future plans.
+A risk analysis of the current ICT asset and asset management practices have not been included in this document and has been identified in the improvement plan as a high priority to address in future plans.
+Future reviews of the 10-year Forward Capital Works Program will address asset criticality as a step towards improving risk management.